 Investment is the backbone of financial planning.
 So if financial planning is battle training, investment is the Kargil.
 This is an ultimate practical experience and while doing this question or query is bound to surface.
-Hence this is the page where I have collected the common investment questions that arise in every once mind.
-You are likely to get solution to your query here or else ask me through the comments section.
+Hence this is the page where I have collected the common investment questions 2021 that arise in every once mind.
+You are likely to get a solution to your query here or else ask me through the comments section.

 - Are Company Fixed Deposits Safe?

 - What are ETFs & which Indian ETF I should Invest in?

 - How much do I save for my goals?